Law Firm

 Termination based on redundancy has to meet specific criteria as well.
 If a company closes or relocates to a different premise, an employer may terminate the employment agreement lawfully as long as employees are given adequate notice.
 Technological advances or any other changes in its production method may also cause redundancy.
 Also, in the below cases, a company has grounds to let go of employees based on redundancy:

-Cyprus' Protection of Maternity Law of 1997 guarantees female and male employees leave after a child's birth.
-Employees are entitled to 18 continuous weeks of maternity leave and up to two weeks of paternity leave.
+Cyprus' Protection of Maternity Law of 1997 guarantees leave for female and male employees after a child's birth.
+Employees are entitled to 22 weeks of maternity leave and up to two weeks of paternity leave.

-This statute doesn't obligate employers to pay wages or benefits to employees on maternity leave.
+This statute does not obligate employers to pay wages or benefits to employees on maternity leave.
 However, it does protect pregnant workers from dismissal due to pregnancy.
-Additionally, pregnant employees are entitled to paid time off.
+Pregnant employees are entitled to paid time off and maternity benefits from Social Security during maternity leave.
+Fathers are entitled to paternity benefits for their two weeks’ paternity leave.

 Employment and labour law in Cyprus protects employees against all forms of discrimination (age, gender, language, race, ethnicity, nationality, religion, sexual orientation, or political beliefs).
 Unequal pay based on sex is prohibited explicitly in Cyprus, where workers are entitled to equal compensation for equal work.